 The objectives of the Sligo County Council Noise Action Plan is to avoid, prevent and reduce, where necessary, on a prioritised basis, the harmful effects, including annoyance, due to long term exposure to environmental noise.
 This will be achieved by taking a strategic approach to managing environmental noise.
-This approach promotes action on environmental noise through four avenues, these being noise reduction at source, land use planning adapted to noise goals, procedures to reduce noise impact and operating restrictions to reduce noise emissions.
+This approach promotes action on environmental noise through three avenues, these being noise reduction at source, land use planning adapted to noise goals and procedures to reduce noise impact.